Postgraduate Study Loan - England

 Are distance-learning Masters courses eligible?

-Please note that our distance-learning Masters courses are designed to be flexible and studied between 2 and 5 years.
+Our flexible distance-learning courses that are studied between 2 and 5 years are not eligible.
 Most students are in employment and take at least 4 years to complete.

 Can I receive a loan to study a PGCert or PGDip?